 - pension pot you have invested and can draw a flexible income or lump sums from (the value of your pot is likely to go up and down and this could affect the amount of income you receive and how long your pot lasts).

 - Savings and investments (the amount of interest or income you earn is likely to vary depending on interest rates and the performance of your investments).

 - Property.
-This could be rental income from any property you own (this income is not guaranteed as you might have periods when you are not able to rent out the property).
+This could be rental income from any property you own (this income is not guaranteed as you might have periods when you’re not able to rent out the property).
 Or you might plan to sell the property and raise money to supplement your income.

 - Your home.
 You might rent out a room to a lodger, plan to downsize and use any money raised to supplement your income, or sell some of the equity in your home in return for a lump sum or income.

-Once you’ve worked out how much money you’ll need and the sources of income you’ll have in retirement, you will have a clearer idea of when you can afford to retire.
+Once you’ve worked out how much money you’ll need and the sources of income you’ll have in retirement, you’ll have a clearer idea of when you can afford to retire.